Oil & Gas

 Petroleum history provides a context for understanding modern energy challenges.

-The American Oil & Gas Historical Society (AOGHS) is dedicated to preserving U.S. petroleum history, which provides a context for understanding the modern energy business.
-This history, which began in August 1859 with the first commercial U.S. well in Pennsylvania, can help us make informed decisions about meeting America’s future energy needs.
-AOGHS offers energy education resources, including links to community oil and gas museums, county historical societies, libraries, and others dedicated to material preservation.
+The American Oil & Gas Historical Society (AOGHS) preserves U.S. petroleum history, which provides an important context for understanding the modern energy industry.
+This history, which began in August 1859 with the first commercial U.S. well in Pennsylvania, can help make informed decisions about meeting future energy needs.
+AOGHS offers education resources, including links to community oil and gas museums, county historical societies, libraries, and others dedicated to material preservation.
+Please join our effort.

 Articles & Updates